Skip to content

 You can check the endpoint section for more information on how to configure an endpoints here: Manage endpoints

 • Center Left in Orange, you can see the nested environment from an administrator perspective, basically all the Layer 1 VMs.
-You can see the main components that are deployed at L1 which are the zbox and the esxi components.
-The zbox component is the main component that is used to manage the nested environment, and the esxi component is the nested environment hosts, the main important part here is the zPod Network, which is managed by an admin, and protecting every nested environment from each other and also the physical environment.
+You can see the main components that are deployed at L1 which are the zcore (mandatory core appliance; legacy zPods may still show zbox) and the esxi components.
+The core component manages DNS/DHCP, NFS storage, and routing for the guest VLAN subnets.
+The esxi components are the nested environment hosts.
+The main important part here is the zPod Network, which is managed by an admin, and protects every nested environment from each other and also the physical environment.

 • Bottom left in Green shows what a User can see from his POV, he will never see the 2 above layers, unless he is a zPodFactory administrator, but he will see/access the nested environment from his perspective, which is usually the vCenter Server, and the components in it and have full control over those components as the zPod password is admin for every component in that nested environment.
 In the Center part, you could see what a User would potentially build in the nested environment, which is usually a vCenter Server, a NSX-T Manager, a NSX-T overlay network on top of the zPod Network and then VMs connected to that overlay network.